raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

  * Message validation: The Delivery Service can inspect and validate handshake messages and reject malformed, invalid or malicious messages.
- * Built-in authentication of group members and policy enforcement: The Delivery Service can authenticate group members, reject messages from non-members and enforce group administration policies.
+ * Built-in authentication of group members and policy enforcement: The Delivery Service can authenticate group members and reject messages from non-members.
    Additionally, the Delivery Service can be linked to the Authentication Service to enforce more policies and validation rules.
  * Scalability: The protocol makes no assumption about whether the Delivery Service runs as a single instance or as a cluster of instances.
  * Network fluid: While the Delivery Service would typically run as a